mrtj/pyds_tracker_meta/README.md

 [pybind11](https://github.com/pybind/pybind11) wrapper to access Nvidia [DeepStream](https://developer.nvidia.com/deepstream-sdk) tracker meta info (`NvDsPastFrame...` classes) from Python.

-> The `master` branch of this repository is compatible with DeepStream SDK 5.0.
-If you are using an earlier version of the SDK (including DeepStrem SDK 5.0 Developer Preview), check out the `DeepStream-4.0` branch.
+> The [`master`](//github.com/mrtj/pyds_tracker_meta/tree/master) branch of this repository is compatible with DeepStream SDK 5.0.
+If you are using an earlier version of the SDK (including DeepStrem SDK 5.0 Developer Preview), check out the [`deepstream-4.0`](//github.com/mrtj/pyds_tracker_meta/tree/deepstream-4.0) branch.

 ## Notes for DeepStreamer 5.0